andreda/azure-content/articles/data-factory/data-factory-build-your-first-pipeline-using-vs.md

 		    }
 		}

 	In the JSON snippet, you are creating a pipeline that consists of a single activity that uses Hive to process Data on an HDInsight cluster.

-	In the JSON snippet, you are creating a pipeline that consists of a single activity that uses Hive to process Data on an HDInsight cluster.